setopsco/docs/content/latest/user/installation.md

    setops docker $@
    ```
-   The script forwards Docker's request for credentials to the SetOps CLI.
+   The script forwards Docker's request for credentials to the SetOps CLI.brew info
 3. Make the file executable e.g. by running `chmod a+x /path/to/file/docker-credential-setops`
 4. Test the script by running `docker-credential-setops get` from you terminal
 5. Open `~/.docker/config.json`